 Uses fast-growing grasses, not trees

-Because bamboo and sugarcane are grasses rather than hardwoods, they both grow very quickly and, after harvest, grow back just as quickly – in as little as three to four months (trees can take up to 30 years to grow).
+Because bamboo are grasses rather than hardwoods, they grow very quickly and, after harvest, grow back just as quickly – in as little as three to four months (trees can take up to 30 years to grow).
 No replanting is necessary – unlike trees, which never grow back after being cut down.
 About 83 million rolls of toilet paper are produced from trees each day.

 Kind on the environment